TheBananaMan/sparx-differential-attacks/code/empirical-tests/README.md

 ### Installation

-If installed, you should be able to build with
+If `cmake` and `libpthread` are installed on your system, you should be able to build with

 ```
 cmake .